Looking for the best beaches in Texas?

 Magnolia Beach is the perfect location to enjoy a relaxing vacation by waking up by the ocean breeze in the morning.

 Sunrises and sunsets are also spectacular here.

-Located just an hour away from Houston, Matagorda Bay Nature Park Beach is a stunning beach that is perfect for a family summer escape.
+Located just an hour away from the Bayou City, Matagorda Bay Nature Park Beach is a stunning Houston area beach that is perfect for a family summer escape.

 The beach is located at the mouth of the Colorado River.
 While the beach is over 58 miles long, not all of it is easily accessible.

 The beach to the east of the river is easily accessible by vehicles.
 This is the most popular stretch.